 What are the terms of your contract?

 I like to keep my contract simple.
-At this time I am not asking for a deposit, just that payment be made in full by pickup.
+At this time, I ask for a deposit of $250 due at the time that it is confirmed you're getting a puppy - this will be roughly when the puppies are 5-6 weeks of age.
 I don’t put food or training restrictions on my dogs.

 I do require you attend at least one puppy class with your new puppy to help with socialization and I will give money back for each dog that I produce that goes on to get their Canine Good Citizen or an entry level title.
 That means if your dog earns their CGC or an entry level title (rally novice, beginner's noivce in obedience, fast cat, coursing ability, junior coursing) then I will give you $50 back per title for up to ten titles as acknowledgment of the hard work you are putting in with your dog.